shajra/shajra-provisioning/doc/nix-usage-flakes.md

 nix profile list
 ```

-    0 git+file:///home/tnks/src/shajra/shajra-provisioning#packages.x86_64-linux.home-manager git+file:///home/tnks/src/shajra/shajra-provisioning#packages.x86_64-linux.home-manager /nix/store/w7p01j6sdaav1cs5a0a2rklpndj6vv4r-home-manager

-The output of `nix profile list` is a bit verbose, but each line has three parts:

--   an index to use with other `nix profile` subcommands (like `nix profile remove`)
--   the specified installable reference
--   the resolved reference actually installed
--   the store path in `/nix/store`
+    Index:              [1m0[0m
+    Flake attribute:    packages.x86_64-linux.home-manager
+    Original flake URL: git+file:///home/tnks/src/shajra/shajra-provisioning
+    Locked flake URL:   git+file:///home/tnks/src/shajra/shajra-provisioning
+    Store paths:        /nix/store/nzfbfrc5dpnh1hmncp0n3pb40z790b6j-home-manager

-And if we want to uninstall a program from our profile, we do so by the index
+If we want to uninstall a program from our profile, we do so by the index from this list:

 ```sh
 nix profile remove 0
 ```

-we can also provide a regex matching the full attribute path of the flake:
+We can also provide a regex matching the full attribute path of the flake:

 ```sh
 nix profile remove '.*home-manager'